Apprenticeship Ambassadors Network

-The Apprenticeship Ambassadors Network is an employer-led body sponsored by the Skills Funding Agency in England.
+The Apprenticeship Ambassadors Network is a British employer-led body sponsored by the Skills Funding Agency in England.
 Its remit is to encourage more employers to become involved in apprenticeships in England.

+History

 The Network is the successor body to the Apprenticeship Task Force established by the Chancellor of the Exchequer.
+It was founded in 2006 under the chairmanship of Sir Roy Gardner (Chairman, Compass Group plc).

 David Meller, of the Meller Group, was Chair from 2014 - 2018 followed by Jason Holt CBE of the Holts Group of Companies from 2018 to 2022.
 The previous Chairman was Sir Roy Gardner, Chairman of Compass Group Plc.
 Members include ex-apprentice Mike Turner CBE Chairman of Babcock International and companies as diverse as Asda, British Gas, BT and Toyota.

 The Network has presented Honorary Apprenticeship Awards to prominent people who have served an Apprenticeship and/or have had significant involvement in work based learning or achieved success via social enterprise or their profession.
 These Honoraries in turn then act as role models for young people and other employers.